-experience and expertise.
-Consider including a lived experience consumer and/or carer representative Identify and document what skills and areas of knowledge are required to ensure the Board can continue to govern effectively, and meet the needs of the organisation as it evolves Consider the skills that may be required by Board members to execute the strategic plan.
+Identify and document what skills and areas of knowledge are required to ensure the Board can continue to govern effectively, and meet the needs of the organisation as it evolves

+Consider the skills that may be required by Board members to execute the strategic plan.
 Considerations may include the time taken for individuals to have an effective contribution, and succession planning for organisational longevity

-☐ Use a Board of Directors Skills Matrix to ensure your Board includes a range of individuals, with varied

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION Australian Institute of Company Directors - Assessing Board Composition Australian Institute of Company Directors - Guide for Preparing a Board Skills Matrix Fundamentals for Boards resource - operating under the NDIS

-• ECCV - Good Governance for an NDIS Environment

-• Building the Right Board - incl. sample skills matrix
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

+- Australian Institute of Company Directors Assessing Board Composition - Australian Institute of Company Directors Guide for Preparing a Board Skills Matrix - NDS: Fundamentals for Boards Resource for Boards operating in the NDIS environment - ECCV Good Governance for an NDIS Environment - Building the Right Board (includes sample skills matrix)

-The governing body ensures that strategic and business planning considers legislative requirements, organisational risks, other requirements related to operating under the NDIS (for example Agency requirements and guidance), participants' and workers' needs and the wider organisational environment.
+The governing body ensures that strategic and business planning considers legislative requirements, organisational risks, other requirements related to operating under the NDIS (for example agency requirements and guidance), participants' and workers' needs and the wider organisational environment.

-When developing the strategic and/or business plan/s, your Board and Leadership team fully understand and incorporate relevant legislation, organisational risks, and adherence to the NDIS Code of Conduct and Practice Standards.
-These documents should also include strategies to meet Participant and staff needs in line with these requirements.
+When developing the strategic and/or business plan/s, your Board and leadership team fully understand and incorporate relevant legislation, organisational risks, and adherence to the NDIS Code of Conduct and Practice Standards.
+These documents should also include strategies to meet participant and staff needs in line with these requirements.
+MAPPING TO NSMHS